 - 1. Each Party will allow each designated airline of another Party to determine the frequency and capacity of international air transport services it offers, based on commercial market considerations. - 2.
-None of the Parties will unilaterally limit the volume of traffic, the frequency or regularity of the service, or the types of aircraft used by the designated airlines of any of the other Parties, except when necessary for customs, technical, operational or environmental reasons under uniform conditions consistent with Article 15 of the Convention. - 3.
+None of the Parties will unilaterally limit the volume of traffic, the frequency or regularity of the service, or the types of aircraft used by the designated airlines of any of the other Parties, except when necessary for customs, technical, operational, or environmental reasons under uniform conditions consistent with Article 15 of the Convention. - 3.
 None of the Parties will impose on the designated airlines of another Party a preference fee, a balance ratio, non-objection fees, or any other requirement concerning capacity, frequency or traffic that is inconsistent with the purpose of this Agreement. - 4.
-In order to enforce the uniform conditions foreseen in paragraph 2) of this Article, none of the Parties will require the airlines of another Party to submit schedules, non-scheduled service programmes, or operation plans for approval, unless so required by the internal rules and on a non-discriminatory basis.
+In order to enforce the uniform conditions foreseen in paragraph 2) of this Article, none of the Parties will require the airlines of another Party to submit schedules, non-scheduled service programmers, or operation plans for approval, unless so required by the internal rules and on a non-discriminatory basis.
 If a Party requires the submission of such data, it will reduce, inasmuch as possible, the submission requirements and procedures applicable to the airlines designated by the other Party.

-Article 17 Rates
+Article 17 Tariffs

-Each designated airline will set its air transport rates based on commercial market considerations.
+Each designated airline will set its air transport tariffs based on commercial market considerations, with no need to submit such tariffs for approval.
 The intervention of the States Parties will be limited to:

-- preventing discriminatory practices or rates; - protecting consumers from excessively high or restrictive rates resulting from abuse of a dominant position; - protecting airlines from artificially low rates resulting from a direct or indirect government subsidy; and - requiring, if deemed useful, that the rates to be charged by airlines of the other Parties to or from their territory, be registered with their aeronautical authorities.
+- Preventing discriminatory practices or tariffs; - Protecting consumers from excessively high or restrictive tariffs resulting from abuse of a dominant position; - Protecting airlines from artificially low tariffs resulting from a direct or indirect government subsidy; and - Requiring, if deemed useful, that the rates to be charged by airlines of the other Parties to or from their territory, be registered with their aeronautical authorities.